ucam-department-of-psychiatry/crate/docs/source/faq_troubleshooting.rst

 `https://mysite/crate_static/` as your static root, then the software is happy.

-I can’t restart the CRATE Windows Service cleanly
+I can't restart the CRATE Windows Service cleanly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There may be a problem whereby the CRATE web service doesn’t entirely shut down